SWSP2013 Field Education 1

 - Apply conceptual skills in relating theory to practice.

-- Work independently and demonstrate initiative.
+- Work independently and demonstrate initiative in practice situations.

 - Identify the ways in which the interests and values of dominant groups determine the definition of, and responses to, service user needs.